Home

 Then I recalled that some time ago I read a book for Leibniz, which mentioned his calculating machine, for which he spent a lot of money, without satisfactory result.
 I decided to spare some time in this direction.
 Certainly, I also wasted much time and money experimenting and troubleshooting the construction of my device.
 Finally, I managed to construct a rather advanced and reliable machine.
 Most difficulties I met during the construction of the tens carrying mechanism

-The main part of the mechanism of each digital position is a small stepped drum (see the staffelwalze in lower drawing), mounted on an axis, which can be moved upwards and downwards.
+The main part of the mechanism of each digital position is a small stepped drum (see the staffelwalze in the lower drawing), mounted on an axis, which can be moved upwards and downwards.

 The calculating machine of Hahn, a drawing